Ax-Sch/DeCOI_WGS/README.md

 	# you would need to modify it to have e.g. the correct default partition and account.
 Then you would move it to snakemakes config directory:
 	mkdir -p ~/.config/snakemake/slurm
 	cp config/snakemake_slurm_profile/config.yaml ~/.config/snakemake/slurm
-	# afterwards you can exectute "snakemake --profile slurm"; then each rule that should be executed will be submitted as an individual slurm job.
+	# afterwards you should be able to execute "snakemake --profile slurm"; then each rule that is executed should be submitted as an individual slurm job.
 Resource requirements can be specified in each snakemake-rule (see file workflow/Snakefile).
 ```
 - an environment for running hail / Apache Spark:
-Note that this environment is being created to be able to set up a Apache Spark cluster on top of slurm and to run hail within it.
-This will probably need some debuging.
+Note that this environment is being created to be able to set up a Apache Spark cluster on top of slurm which can then be used by hail.
+This will probably need some testing.
 If running hail on a single node is enough, you could simply install hail via conda (e.g. just run the first two commands from below and then run "conda install -c bioconda hail").
 You could then set the variable cluster to "no" in config/config.yaml.

 ```
 	conda env update --file env/spark_from_history.yaml